rkstarnerd/Post_It/README.md

 ####**Welcome to Post It!**

-Post It is a Reddit-style forum built from scratch during 2nd course with [Tealeaf Academy](http://gotealeaf.com, Rapid Prototyping with Ruby on Rails.
+Post It is a Reddit-style forum built from scratch during the 2nd course with [Tealeaf Academy](http://gotealeaf.com, Rapid Prototyping with Ruby on Rails.

 Current Features: